girishji/devdocs.vim/README.md

 ### Install New Documentation

-`:DevdocsInstall` command opens a popup window to download new documentation trees.
-It may take a few seconds to gather all the slugs (document tree metadata) from [devdocs.io](https://devdocs.io)).
+The `:DevdocsInstall` command opens a popup window for downloading new documentation trees.
+Please allow a few seconds for the gathering of all slugs (document tree metadata) from [devdocs.io](https://devdocs.io).

-Navigate using `<Tab>` and `<S-Tab>` to navigate or type in the window to fuzzy search.
-Depending on the size of documentation downloading may take up to a minute.
+Navigate through the choices using `<Tab>` and `<S-Tab>`, or simply type in the window for fuzzy searching.
+Depending on the documentation size, the downloading process may take up to a minute.

-You can change the installation directory.
-See below.
+Installation directory can be changed, as explained below.

 ### Uninstall Documentation

-Use `:DevdocsUninstall` command to uninstall documentation trees.
+To remove documentation trees, use the `:DevdocsUninstall` command.

 ### Fuzzy Search Documentation Trees

-Use `:DevdocsFind` command (or map it to your favorite shortcut) to fuzzy find API keywords.
-Use `<Tab>` and `<S-Tab>` to navigate.
+Use the `:DevdocsFind` command, or map it to your preferred shortcut, for a fuzzy search of API keywords.
+Use `<Tab>` and `<S-Tab>` for navigation.

-Documentation file opens in a new split window (just like Vim's help files).
-Height of this window can be configured.
-Window can be split vertically.
+The documentation file opens in a new split window, similar to Vim's help files.
+You can configure the height of this window.

 ### Navigate Links

 Links are underlined.
 Place the cursor on a link and type `<C-]>` (Control-]) or `K` to follow the link. `<C-t>` to go back.
-These mappings are similar to Vim tags.
+These mappings mirror Vim tags.

 ### Interact

 Search and copy using familiar Vim commands.
-There are no markup artifacts to clean up.
+There are no markup artifacts that require cleanup.

 ### TUI

-If you are already a Vim user, you can use the provided shell script `devdocs` to view documents in full window.
+If you are already a Vim user, use the provided shell script `devdocs` to view documents in full window.

 If you are _not_ a regular Vim user you can still use Vim as a pager.
 Clone this repository anywhere and use the provided script `devdocs2`.
-It will not load the `.vimrc` file, but you can customize using `~/.devdocs.vim` file.
+It avoids loading the `~/.vimrc` file, but customization is possible through the `~/.devdocs.vim` file.

-To use custom installation of Vim set `$VIMCMD` environment variable to the path of Vim executable.
+To use custom installation of Vim, set the `$VIMCMD` environment variable to the path of Vim executable.

 ## Requirements